MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/apps-add-step-4.md

 ## Add volume purchased apps to Intune

-Once you have added the apps included with you're Intune license to the Intune console, consider adding the apps that the members of your organization use most often.
+Once you've added the apps included with you're Intune license to the Intune console, consider adding the apps that the members of your organization use most often.
 Those apps may be store apps, line-of-business apps, or web apps.
 Store apps can be purchased or acquired in-volume for iOS/iPadOS devices.

 Use the following steps to add in-volume apps to Intune:

 1. Determine which apps are used by members of your organization.
 2. Narrow your app list to focus on the apps that are most used and most needed.
-3. Determine which apps require your organization to have a license for the apps and that are not already included as part of your Intune license.
+3. Determine which apps require your organization to have a license for the apps and that aren't already included as part of your Intune license.
 4. Determine which apps are available in the Apple app stores as part of their [volume purchase program](apps-purchase-volume.md).

     > [!NOTE]